greenFantasy/cs262-wire-protocol/docs/design.md

 rpc CreateAccount (AccountCreateRequest) returns (AccountCreateReply) {}
 ```

 Our wire protocol and GRPC implementation match for the most part when it comes to the create account functionality for the chat server.
 Essentially, both implementations take in a username, password and full name to associate the user metadata with.
 Then the data is used to create a user inbox, token hub mapping and user profile for the associated client.
-If any of the information is invalid the reply contains an error code message with the corresponding failure information from the server handler.
+If any of the information is invalid, the reply contains an error code message with the corresponding failure information from the server handler.

 ### V1.
 Login via Wire Protocol
 ```python